-Given the computational ease of the EWMA model and given the familiarity of the Exchanges with this particular model (it is currently being used in the equity derivatives market), the Committee, after considering the various aspects of the different models, recommends the following:-
+Given the computational ease of the EWMA model and given the familiarity of the Exchanges with this particular model (it is currently being used in the equity derivatives market), the Committee, after considering the various aspects of the different models, recommends the following:- λ is a parameter which determines how rapidly volatility estimates changes.
+The value of λ is fixed at 0.94.

 The exponential moving average method would be used to obtain the volatility estimate every day.
-The estimate at the end of time period t ( $\sigma_t$ ) is estimated using the volatility estimate at the end of the previous time period. i.e. as at the end of t-1 time period ( $\sigma{t-1}$ ), and the return ( $r_t$ ) observed in the futures market during the time period t.
+The estimate at the end of time period t (σ_t) is estimated using the volatility estimate at the end of the previous time period. i.e. as at the end of t-1 time period (σ{t-1}), and the return (r_t) observed in the futures market during the time period t.
 The formula would be as under:

-$(\sigma_t)^2 = \lambda \; (\sigma{t-1})^2 + (1 - \lambda) \; (r_t)^2$
+$$(\sigma_t)^2 = \lambda (\sigma{t-1})^2 + (1 - \lambda) (r_t)^2$$